 During his career, Joe has been active in many legal and community organizations, including the following:

-Joe has been a member of many civic and professional boards, including Celebrity Series of Boston, Partners for Youth With Disabilities, and Volunteer Lawyers for the Arts.
+- Joe has been a member of many civic and professional boards, including Celebrity Series of Boston, Partners for Youth With Disabilities, Volunteer Lawyers for the Arts, and the Colonial Theatre in Keene, NH.

 Teaching, Speaking and Writing Activities

-Joe is a member of the adjunct faculties at both Boston College Law School and the University of New Hampshire Law School.
-He has taught law abroad at Adyghe State University in the Russian Republic of Adygheya (2008); Herzen State Pedagogical University in St. Petersburg (2011); and the University of Ljubljana (Slovenia) Faculty of Law (2016).
-In October 2016 he was a guest lecturer at the University of Iceland, where he taught law students about the American judicial system and American Constitutional Law.
+- Joe is an adjunct professor of law at both Boston College Law School and the University of New Hampshire Law School.
+He is also a member of the CALL (Cheshire Academy for Lifelong Learning) faculty in Keene, where he teaches courses on constitutional law.
+He has taught courses on constitutional law, freedom of speech and press, mediation and negotiation, and American jury trials at several foreign universities – Adyghe State University in the Russian Republic of Adygheya (2008); Herzen State Pedagogical University in St. Petersburg (2011); the University of Ljubljana (Slovenia) Faculty of Law (2016); and the University of Iceland (2016 and 2019).

-He has been a guest lecturer on the subjects of alternative dispute resolution, trial advocacy, freedom of speech, and other legal topics at many continuing legal education programs and at colleges and universities, including University of New Hampshire Law School, Franklin Pierce University, Harvard Law School, Northeastern University, Boston University, Idaho State, and the University of Nevada Law School.
+- He has been a guest lecturer on the subjects of alternative dispute resolution, trial advocacy, freedom of speech, and other legal topics at many continuing legal education programs and at colleges, universities, and libraries, including University of New Hampshire Law School, Franklin Pierce University, Harvard Law School, Northeastern University, Boston University, Idaho State, and the University of Nevada Law School.
+In November 2016 he was a guest speaker at the Redwood Library and Athenaeum in Newport, Rhode Island, where he spoke on the subject of “Blasphemy in Modern Times.”
+In March 2018 he returned to Newport to speak on the subject of Constitutional Law.

-He has published over 100 articles in journals and newspapers, including the Monadnock Ledger-Transcript and the Keene Sentinel.
+- He has published over 200 articles in journals and newspapers, including the Monadnock Ledger-Transcript and the Keene Sentinel.
 His “Looking Back” column has appeared monthly in the Ledger-Transcript since 2006.
-And he is now also a monthly opinion columnist for the Keene Sentinel, where he writes about the law.
+He is now also a monthly opinion columnist for the Keene Sentinel, where he writes about the law.
+He also publishes op ed columns periodically in the Concord Monitor.

-He has organized and chaired conferences at several universities, including Northeastern University, Suffolk Law School, University of Hawaii, and Boston University.
+- He has organized and chaired conferences at several universities, including Northeastern University, Suffolk Law School, University of Hawaii, and Boston University.
 In 2009 he organized and chaired a symposium entitled “Terrorism, Media and the Law,” held at the Diplomatic Academy in Vienna.
+He currently chairs the American College of Trial Lawyers “Teaching Abroad” Committee.

-In May 2014 his collected essays were published under the title Claremont Boy: My New Hampshire Roots and the Gift of Memory (Bauhan Publishing).
-Read a recent review here.
-He has given numerous book readings and interviews.
+- In May 2014 his collected essays were published under the title Claremont Boy: My New Hampshire Roots and the Gift of Memory (Bauhan Publishing).
+His second book, Time for Everything: My Curious Life, will be published in the spring of 2022.